Sculpture Parks: Making Art More Accessible

 Vigeland Sculpture Park in Oslo

-Museums are often called stuffy and not exactly child friendly either.
-I get it – nobody wants a screaming child in a museum, least of all your own child.
-As one friend once said, ‘taking your child to a museum is almost as bad as taking it screaming onto a plane’.
-So what do you do instead?
-You go to a sculpture park so your kids can play around without the worry of them breaking anything.
+I get it.
+Nobody wants a screaming child in a museum, least of all your own child.
+As one friend once said, “Taking your child to a museum is almost as bad as taking it screaming onto a plane.”

-With the abundance of art museums cropping up around the world, I’d love to see more art outdoors, but I appreciate taking art outside is not easy.
+With the abundance of art museums and galleries cropping up around the world, I’d love to see more art outdoors.
+I appreciate taking art outside is not easy nor cheap, but it’s still possible.
+Investing in sculpture parks benefits the whole of society.

-The artist has to consider the natural impact the weather has on the material.
+The artist has to consider the impact that the weather will on the material.
 Getting it right can be costly, and then there’s the question of space.

-Nonetheless, I’m still sure that I’m not the only person wishing art could be accessed more easily from outside the confines of a museum.
-After making my way through a fair few sculpture parks, here’s my answer to any families looking for a place where their whole family can love and enjoy art outdoors.
+Nonetheless, I’m still sure that I’m not the only person wishing art could be accessed more easily.
+It should be brought outside the confines of a museum more often that it currently is.
+After making my way through a fair few sculpture parks, I want to share them with you.
+Here’s my answer to any families looking for places to take their whole family.

 Top sculpture parks in Europe